mre/endler.dev/content/2025/paolo/index.md

 They all had problems after working with Mario and the machine.
 Paolo kept finding the same mistakes: pipes not properly sealed, joints not aligned correctly, leaks temporarily fixed with instant glue.
 Sometimes the machine would add extra parts: pipes that ended nowhere, valves that didn't connect to anything.
-Over time, Paolo recognized these as signs of the machine at work.
+Paolo recognized these as signs of the machine at work.

 Paolo called Mario and told him what he'd found.
 Mario knew about the issues: "I told it to fix it, but it didn't work right.
 Even when I asked multiple times and was very polite."